 “And that was a good thing?”

-“Well, not for the people that died, obviously, but it was pretty damn cool anyway.
+“Well, not for the people who died, obviously, but it was pretty damn cool anyway.
 It was a 6.5, and it made this fucking enormous sinkhole open up in the library parking lot.
 I just checked online, like, a week ago, and they still haven’t fixed that thing, seven years later.”

 “You’re so attached to the town that you’re still checking on it?”
 Maybe because of the level of investment Sano had displayed in the subject, Hajime too actually sounded interested.